 I’m dying to return to Florence, but I’ll have to settle for living vicariously through you!
 If you plan a trip to Florence with the help of this itinerary, please leave me a comment below letting me know how you enjoyed your visit.
 And if you have questions about the itinerary or Florence in general, don’t hesitate to ask!

-Be sure to follow me on Instagram to keep up with my expat adventures in Germany!
+Don’t forget to follow me on Instagram to keep up with my daily adventures in Berlin and beyond!